-What's Next for Ice Skating in New York?
+Past Event: What's Next for Ice Skating in New York?

 Elise Preston, Skating Director, Wollman Rink

-Budd Mishkin (moderator), former host of "One on 1 with Budd Mishkin" on NY1 (2003-2017)
+Budd Mishkin (moderator), reporter and former host of "One on 1 with Budd Mishkin" on NY1

-About the speakers
+About the Speakers:

 Sharon Cohen is the founder and CEO of Figure Skating in Harlem, a non-profit education, leadership and sport-based organization that serves girls from under-resourced communities.
 A former competitive figure skater herself, Sharon previously worked at CBS News before leaving to establish Figure Skating in Harlem.
 She was named the first 2014 CNN Hero, an honor that pays tribute to “everyday people who are changing the world.”

 Miye D'Oench is a forward for the Metropolitan Riveters, one of the founding four franchises of the National Women's Hockey League.
 In addition to playing professionally, she is also an analyst at the New York Country District Attorney's Office.
 Before signing with the Riveters, Miye played all four years for Harvard's Varsity Women's Ice Hockey team, and represented team USA on the under-18 team in 2012 and the under-22 team in 2014.
 After eventually retiring from the sport, she hopes to remain involved through volunteer work and advocacy for women's sports.